-Born and raised in Mankato, Minnesota, Michael’s first passion in life was always art, followed by a serious interest in music.
-After high school and a brief year of college as an art major, he quit school to give a career as a musician some serious thought and effort.
-After six years in the music business, he decided to return to his art, and briefly attended the Minneapolis College of Art and Design.
+Born and raised in Mankato, Minnesota, Michael Dudash’s first passion in life was art, followed by an interest in music.
+After high school and a brief year of college as an art major, he quit school to follow a career as a musician.
+After six years in the music business, he returned to his art, and briefly attended the Minneapolis College of Art and Design.
 He was offered a job as a staff illustrator by a local art director and began working full time in the field of illustration.
-After a year, Michael relocated with his wife Valerie to the Green Mountains of her native Vermont.
+After a year, Michael relocated with his wife, Valerie, to the Green Mountains of her native Vermont.

-In 1977 he opened his first studio and began his full time career as a freelance artist and oil painter working through agents in NYC.
+In 1977 he opened his first studio and began his full-time career as a freelance artist and oil painter.
 Over the next 25 years, he developed a highly successful career and national reputation in the field of illustration.
 His paintings and drawings became highly sought after by publishers, clients and corporations, and he became a featured guest lecturer and instructor at a large number of art schools, institutions and museums.

-As with most artists, Michael is incredibly passionate about his life’s work, but he does allow himself time to pursue his equally passionate commitment to his guitar/mandolin playing, Christian ministry, and his family.
-He lives with his wife Valerie, and currently works out of his home and studio in the Coeur d’Alene, ID area.
+Michael also is committed to his guitar/mandolin playing, Christian ministry, and his family.
+He lives with his wife, Valerie, and currently works out of his home and studio near Coeur d’Alene, Idaho.

 CAA Member since 2016